Professor Gregory Radick

 Profile

-My books include Disputed Inheritance: The Battle over Mendel and the Future of Biology (Chicago, 2023); The Simian Tongue: The Long Debate about Animal Language (Chicago, 2007), which received the 2010 Suzanne J. Levinson Prize of the History of Science Society for best book in the history of the life sciences and natural history; and, as co-editor, The Cambridge Companion to Darwin (Cambridge, 2003; 2nd edition, 2009).
+My books include Disputed Inheritance: The Battle over Mendel and the Future of Biology (Chicago, 2023), shortlisted for the 2024 Pickstone Prize of the British Society for the History of Science for best academic book in English in the general field of history of science, medicine and technology; The Simian Tongue: The Long Debate about Animal Language (Chicago, 2007), awarded the 2010 Suzanne J. Levinson Prize of the History of Science Society for best book in the history of the life sciences and natural history; and, as co-editor, The Cambridge Companion to Darwin (Cambridge, 2003; 2nd edition, 2009).

 Research interests